FidelusAleksander/ghcertified/content/questions/admin/question-084.md

 ---
-question: "What are some potential abuse vectors of enabling self-hosted runners on public repositories?"
+question: "What are some potential abuse vectors of enabling self-hosted runners on public repositories?
+(Choose four.)"
 archetype: "questions"
 title: "Question 084"
 draft: false